reconquest/sould/README.md

-- `storage` directive is a path to directory, which will be used as a root directory for all new mirrors, so if you wants create a mirror with name 'dev/configs', sould will create a *base* repository in `/var/sould/dev/configs/`.
+- `storage` directive is a path to directory, which will be used as a root directory for all new mirrors, so if you wants create a mirror with name 'dev/configs', sould will create a *bare* repository in `/var/sould/dev/configs/`.

 ## Arbitary example

 Jack have a git repository with templates for configs for some soft in the repository `https://git.in.local/jack/gunter-configs` and Jack know, `git.in.local` - it is the point of failure, because if `git.in.local` put down, all of Jack containers will not be able to get the configs, so all Jack infrastructure will be put down, and Jack will be put down.

 Jack...